sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/staging.md

 3. **Authorize the Redshift cluster to access the staging bucket.**

-    By default, `dlt` will forward the credentials configured for `filesystem` to the `Redshift` COPY command.
+    By default, `data_load_tool` will forward the credentials configured for `filesystem` to the `Redshift` COPY command.
 If you are fine with this, move to the next step.

 4. **Chain staging to destination and request Parquet file format.**

-    Pass the `staging` argument to `dlt.pipeline`.
+    Pass the `staging` argument to `data_load_tool.pipeline`.
 It works like the destination `argument`:
     ```py
-    # Create a dlt pipeline that will load
+    # Create a data_load_tool pipeline that will load
     # chess player data to the redshift destination
     # via staging on S3
-    pipeline = dlt.pipeline(
+    pipeline = data_load_tool.pipeline(
         pipeline_name='chess_pipeline',
         destination='redshift',
         staging='filesystem', # add this to activate the staging location
         dataset_name='player_data'
     )
     ```
-    `dlt` will automatically select an appropriate loader file format for the staging files.
+    `data_load_tool` will automatically select an appropriate loader file format for the staging files.
 Below, we explicitly specify the Parquet file format (just to demonstrate how to do it):
     ```py
     info = pipeline.run(chess_source(), loader_file_format="parquet")
     ```